apache/spark/docs/sql-data-sources-generic-options.md

 ### Path Global Filter

-`pathGlobFilter` used to only include files with paths matching the pattern.
+`pathGlobFilter` is used to only include files with paths matching the pattern.
 The syntax follows <code>org.apache.hadoop.fs.GlobFilter</code>.
 It does not change the behavior of partition discovery.